Skoda Karoq: Rebirth of the Yeti

 Just like Citroen with its Cactus, Skoda’s Yeti has been visual Marmite, and so its replacement has gone more mainstream in design.
 Here it is, the new Skoda Karoq.

 Are you intrigued by the new model in the Skoda range?
-Value your old Skoda car and upgrade.
+Value your old Skoda and sell easily with webuyanycar.com

 Where does that strange name come from?
 Alaska.
 Like its bigger brother the Kodiaq, the Karoq’s nomenclature originates from the native people of Alaska.
 It is a combination of two of their words – kaa’raq, for car, and ruq, for arrow.
 It fittingly echoes the arrowhead of the Skoda badge.